Equifax and other agency sites and phone lines are jammed after hack

 At one point, TransUnion's website couldn't be accessed at all.
 Then it put up an error page featuring a stock photo of a model sitting at a computer, alongside the caption, "The website is temporarily unavailable.Please check back later."

-Later, service returned for some users but the fires of outrage had been further stoked.
-Security expert Bob Sullivan said it's okay to wait a few days to put one on.
-By then hopefully the systems will have improved.
+Security expert Bob Sullivan said it's okay to wait a few days until the systems improve.
 Just make sure you don't get lured by confusing website copy on the credit bureau websites into signing up for unnecessary and costly monitoring services.

 Consumers have rushed to put these "freezes" on their credit report following the massive Equifax breach that exposed the data on over 143 million Americans, about half the total U.S. population.
 These freezes — far more secure than credit monitoring alone — can prevent hackers from stealing your identity to open up a credit card or new account in your name.
 Once a consumer's credit report is frozen, the only person who can "thaw" it is the account holder, using a specially designated PIN code.

 Here's how to put a freeze on your report.
-They're not completely painless.
-You'll need your credit report "thawed" if you're shopping for a big purchase, like a new car or refinancing your house.
+Note that you'll need your credit report "thawed" if you're shopping for a big purchase, like a new car or refinancing your house.
 The automated process takes a few minutes by phone.
 And it can cost you $10 to put the freeze back on.
 But expert say freezing your report is your best shot at protection.

 ID Theft Victim Can't Freeze Her Credit Report